-I love to combine the exactitudes of drawing with the freedom and flow of paint, mixing abstract and figurative techniques.
+I am interested in mixing the exactitudes of drawing with the freedom and flow of paint, a combination of both abstract and figurative techniques.

-About twenty years ago, I met a painter and shaman, in Zimbabwe.
-The boss at the Rhino Reserve I was helping out at, Imire, showed him the sketches I was doing of the animals.
-He gave me two pieces of advice that transformed me literally overnight from a hesitant artist to a selling artist.
+Twenty fife years ago I met a shaman at Imire Rhino Reserve in Zimbabwe, where I was volunteering.
+He gave me two pieces of advice that transformed me overnight into a selling artist.

 The advice was this – finish every artwork you start, even if it is not your best painting or drawing – finish it, resolve the problem you have set yourself, because you will learn something and it will take you forward.
 Commit to each painting.
 That is a commitment to your life!

-The second was the life is in the eyes, I was painting African wildlife.
+The second – the life is in the eyes.
 Get the eyes right and you can do anything with the paint.

-Painting African animals and horses has for many years the perfect vehicle for combining abstract expressionism with fine art techniques.
-I love being meticulous and accurate, but also being free with paint, splashing it about, allowing the unexpected to happen.
+Painting animals has been a vehicle for combining abstract expressionism with fine art techniques.
+I love accurate drawing combined with free flowing paint, allowing the unexpected to happen.

-Recently I explored painting the sea and the sky – the formless and transient.
+A further recurring theme in my art is the sea and sky – the formless and transient.

-The sea as a metaphor has everything, a life times possibility for painting – life, death passion, healing, energy, adventure, sexuality, connection, boundaries, the body, flow, creativity, time, the mysterious, depth ….
+The sea is a metaphor for everything – life, death passion, healing, energy, adventure, sexuality, connection, boundaries, the body, flow, creativity, time, the mysterious, depth ….

-My interest in capturing movement, using the flow of paint to express flow in an image links to my work as an Alexander Technique teacher which is also about freedom in body movement and thought.
-I have studied and taught the Alexander Technique for 30 years and am a member of the Society of Teachers of the Alexander Technique (MSTAT), qualifying as a teacher in 1995 under the tuition of the late Don Burton.
+I am interested in capturing movement, using the flow of paint to express flow.
+This links to my work as an Alexander Technique teacher and continued learning as a rider.
+I have taught the Alexander Technique for 30 years and am a member of the Society of Teachers of the Alexander Technique (MSTAT), qualifying as a teacher in 1995 under the tuition of the late Don Burton.